Albibek/raft-tokio/README.md

 # raft-tokio
-**(WIP)**
 This crate implements a networking part of Raft consensus using tokio framework

+At current state crate can be(and is) used to connect some instances of something using raft protocol between them and knowing if node a leader or if it's not.

+There is also a rafter example in rafter directory made as an example and as a test

 # Current state
-The project is in it's early-to-middle delvelopment stage.
-Some commits are compiling, some even work, but nothing is guaranteed yet.

-The commits that are known to work in some stable mode may be tagged with some tag.

 What currently works:
 * leader election
 * smart TCP connection handling
+* getting current consensus state
+* providing raft options

 What doesn't work:
-* client messaging RPC
+* client messaging
-* getting current consensus state
-* providing options